SEEPEX Progressive Cavity Pumps Help Reduce Maintenance Cost and Downtime in Magnesium Oxide Pumping

 The Challenge: Abrasive Slurries Wearing Out Centrifugal Pumps Too Quickly

 Our customer in the thermal oil production sector uses Magnesium Oxide (MgO) in their water treatment process.
-When MgO mixes with water, it becomes an abrasive slurry which poses similar challenges as any other slurry.
+When MgO mixes with water, it becomes an abrasive slurry, posing similar challenges as any other.

 The challenges for centrifugal pumps passing magnesium oxide slurries include:

 - The abrasiveness of the slurry wears on centrifugal pump components over time.
-The customer had to replace worn-out pumps every few months, and the replacements cost are over $30,000.
+The customer had to replace worn-out pumps every few months, which cost over $30,000.

 - The specific gravity of the MgO particles is higher than water, so they are prone to settling without a consistent flow.

-The customer required relatively high pressure (over 100 psi) for their system to operate correctly, and their original pump—a Slurry duty centrifugal pump—couldn’t handle the service conditions without quickly wearing out.
-They approached John Brooks Company to consider an alternate pump option to notably increase runtimes while reducing costs.
+The customer required relatively high pressure (over 100 psi) for their system to operate correctly.
+Their original slurry-duty centrifugal pump—couldn’t handle the service conditions without quickly wearing out.
+They approached John Brooks Company to consider an alternate pump option to increase runtimes while reducing costs notably.

 The Solution: Progressive Cavity Pumps With Smart Conveying Technology (SCT), i.e. Split Stators

-Our application expert—Greg Beebe—offered SEEPEX SCT Progressive Cavity Pumps to replace the customer’s slurry duty centrifugal pumps.
+Our pump application expert offered SEEPEX SCT Progressive Cavity Pumps to replace the customer’s slurry-duty centrifugal pumps.

 The advantages were:

-- A massive reduction in velocities within the pump, resulting in a significant decrease in wear and tear for the pump components.
+- Massively reducing velocities within the pump resulted in significantly decreased wear and tear for the pump components.

-- The pump benefits from a constant targeted flow rate unaffected by process pressure changes because the customer can set the positive displacement pump’s speed.
-This differs from centrifugal pumps, which will move up and down the curve as pressures change.
+- The pump benefits from a constant targeted flow rate unaffected by process pressure changes because the customer can speed up the positive displacement pump.
+These pumps differ from centrifugal pumps, which will move up and down the curve as pressures change.

-- The capability to tighten the stator in the Seepex SCT design when the customer notes a drop in efficiency significantly increases the stator life and acts as advance notice that they’ll need to replace parts soon (the customer can be proactive with maintenance and decrease downtime).
+- The capability to tighten the stator in the Seepex SCT design when the customer notes a drop in efficiency significantly increases the stator life.
+It acts as advance notice that they’ll need to replace parts soon (the customer can be proactive with maintenance and decrease downtime).